mewitte/redis-experiments/README.md

 In this repository I want to test redis running in containers and different functionalities of it.
 The tests will be run using the 6.2.6-bullseye image.
 This is what I want to try:

 1. Running one Standalone Redis container
-2. Running a sentry setup with one master, two replica and three/five sentinel nodes in swarm mode
+2. (HA setup) Running a sentry setup with one master, two replica and three/five sentinel nodes in swarm mode with no added configuration

 ## Container Toolchain